Biomedical Science

 The graduate programs in biomedical sciences utilize a rolling admissions policy.
 Therefore, applications will be considered throughout the year as received until the desired enrollment has been achieved.
 Each campus (Philadelphia, Georgia and South Georgia) has a separate application for the biomedical sciences program.
 The Faculty Committee on Admissions screens the applications, evaluates the applicants and selects the new students.
 Following the completion of the admissions process, each applicant is notified of the Admission Committee’s decision in writing, including any conditions that must be satisfied prior to or following enrollment.
 Classes begin in the Fall term.

-All biomedical sciences graduate program students are accepted as degree candidates and may declare a degree concentration at any time after matriculation.
+All biomedical sciences graduate program students are accepted as MS degree candidates and may declare a degree concentration at any time after matriculation.